evkx/evkx.github.io/content/models/bmw/ix/iX_xDrive50/_index.md

 The vehicle supports fast DC charging with a maximum power of  kW.
 Charging from 0% to 100% takes approximately 58 minutes, while a more typical charging scenario from 10% to 80% takes 31 minutes with an average charging speed at 141 kW.
 Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 3% to 53%.
 This results in an effective charging speed, including time lost, of 135 kW, with each charging session taking about 23 minutes and 25 seconds..

-For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 25kWh/100km, 1000km will take 9 hours and 24 minutes.
-This trip will require three charge session(s) charging from 4% to 50%.
-The total time lost for charging up the battery will be 65 minutes.
+In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 25 kWh/100 km, the trip would take approximately 9 hours and 24 minutes.
+This journey would require three charging stops from 4% to 50%, with a total charging time of 65 minutes.

 ### Onboard charger